Southport: Governance

+In 2024 Southport elected its first ever Labour MP since the creation of the constituency in the 1880s, with Labour politician Patrick Hurley succeeding Conservative incumbent Damien Moore.
+Prior to that, Liberal Democrat John Pugh was the MP for Southport, holding the seat for 16 years until his retirement in the 2017 General election.

+Southport, as part of the Metropolitan Borough of Sefton, one of the six boroughs of the Liverpool City Region.
+It is governed by the Mayor of the Liverpool City Region, and the combined authority, which is responsible for areas of transport, trade and strategic governance of devolved powers in the town and wider Sefton Borough.

-Lancashire
+Lancashire (1866–1971)

-Southport is located within the historic county boundaries of Lancashire, and was incorporated as a municipal borough in 1866.
+Southport is located within the historic county of Lancashire, and was incorporated as a municipal borough in 1866.
 It became a county borough independent of the administrative county of Lancashire in 1905, having reached the minimum 50,000 population (the 1911 census gave a figure of 51,643).
 The Birkdale Urban District, including the parishes of Birkdale and Ainsdale was added to Southport in 1912.
 The county borough had its headquarters at Southport Town Hall.

-Merseyside
+Merseyside (1971-present)

+Induction into the county of Merseyside

 Under the 1971 Local Government White Paper, presented in February 1971, Southport would have lost its county borough status, becoming a non-metropolitan district within Lancashire.
 Rather than accept this fate and lose its separate education and social services departments, Southport Corporation lobbied for inclusion in the nearby planned metropolitan county of Merseyside, to join with Bootle and other units to form a district with the 250,000 required population.
 It was duly included in the Metropolitan Borough of Sefton.

-This decision has been regretted by some of the population.
 A recurring local political issue has been the cross-party movement campaigning for Southport to leave Sefton and form its own unitary authority, perhaps adjoined to the neighbouring West Lancashire authority.
 Support for this has been seen amongst Liberal Democrat councillors, and also within the Southport Conservative Party.

-A Southport born man Kevin Laroux Wood stood in the 1983 general election for the Southport Constituency.
-He was supported by a team of like minded people who raised the funds needed and formed the "Southport Back in Lancashire Party".
+Southport born Kevin Laroux Wood stood in the 1983 general election for the Southport Constituency.
+He was supported by a team of people who raised the funds needed and formed the "Southport Back in Lancashire Party".
 Posters were distributed and articles published in the Visiter newspaper.
-Although he was not elected as MP, it put the issue firmly on the local agenda which continues to this day.
+Although was not elected as MP, it put the issue firmly on the local agenda which continues to this day.
 In the same period in 1980, a Private Member's Bill proposed restoring Southport to Lancashire, and renaming the residue of Sefton to the Metropolitan Borough of Bootle.
 The Local Government Boundary Commission for England conducted a review of the area in 1987, which attracted 10,000 messages, of which "70% were pro forma".
-In 1990 the LGBC made suggestions that Southport, Ainsdale and Birkdale should be made a district of Lancashire: the final recommendations in 1991 "concluded that public opinion was more evenly divided than initially thought", and also that eastward transport links with Lancashire were poor compared to those southward to the Liverpool area.
+In 1990, the LGBC made suggestions that Southport, Ainsdale and Birkdale should be made a district of Lancashire: the final recommendations in 1991 "concluded that public opinion was more evenly divided than initially thought", and also that eastward transport links with Lancashire were poor compared to those southward to the Liverpool area.